isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-The new option content is one IPv4 address followed by one or more 16- bit unsigned integers.
+The new option content is one IPv4 address followed by one or more 16-bit unsigned integers.

 .. note::